-A vigorous club of 650 men that has extended the enjoyment of life and service in the community through activities and events that nurture friendships, stimulate the mind and challenge active seniors to stay abreast of changing times.
+A vigorous club of over 550 men that has extended the enjoyment of life and service in the community through activities and events that nurture friendships, stimulate the mind and challenge active seniors to stay abreast of changing times.

 The Birmingham-Bloomfield Newcomers Club (BBNC) is a non-profit group consisting of over 250 women of all ages, from all over the world.
 We are expatriates from North America, Asia, Europe, the Middle East, the Caribbean and South America.

 The Birmingham Teen Council was founded in December 2017 by Sophie Roth and Chase Seklar.
 Wanting to create a resource of service and leadership for teens, the two Co-Founders, now Co-Presidents, formed the teen council to bring teenagers in the Birmingham-Bloomfield area together.

 Founded in 1948, The Birmingham Bloomfield Chamber serves the six surrounding communities as their leading resource for advancing business interests and building relationships.

 Contact Joe Bauman, President, for more information at firstname.lastname@example.org or 248.644.1700 x 22.

 The Birmingham Lions Club is recognized for their service to the blind and visually impaired.
 This service began when Helen Keller challenged Lions to become “knights of the blind in the crusade against darkness” during the 1925 Lions Clubs International Convention.

 The Birmingham Optimist Club was founded in 1960 to develop optimism as a philosophy of life; to promote an active interest in good government and civic affairs; to inspire respect for the law; to promote patriotism and work for international accord and friendship among all people; and to aid and encourage the development of youth.